openshift/enhancements/README.md

 - have identified people who agree to work on and maintain the enhancement
   - many enhancements will take several releases to complete

+## How are Enhancements Reviewed and Approved?

+The author of an enhancement is responsible for managing it through the review process, including soliciting feedback on the pull request and in meetings, if necessary.

+Each enhancement should have at least one "approver" and several reviewers designated in the header of the document.

+The approver assists authors who may not be familiar with the process, the project, or the maintainers.
+They may provide advice about who should review a specific proposal and point out deadlines or other time-based criteria for completing work.
+The approver is responsible for recognizing when consensus has been reached so that a proposal is ready to be approved, or formally rejected.
+In cases where consensus is not emerging on its own, the approver may also step in as a mediator.
+The approver might not be a subject-matter expert for the subject of the design, although it can help if they are.

+Choosing the appropriate approver depends on the scope of an enhancement.
+If it is limited in scope to a given team or component, then a peer or lead on that team or pillar is appropriate.
+If an enhancement captures something more broad in scope, then a member of the OpenShift staff engineers team or someone they delegate would be appropriate.
+Examples of broad scope are proposals that change the definition of OpenShift in some way, add a new required dependency, or change the way customers are supported.
+Use your best judgement to determine the level of approval needed.
+If you’re not sure, ask a staff engineer to help find a good approver.

+The set of reviewers for an enhancement proposal can be anyone that has an interest in this work or the expertise to provide a useful input/assessment.
+At a minimum the reviewers should include the lead (or a delegate) for any team that will need to do work for this EP, or whose team will own/support the resulting implementation.
+Please indicate what aspect of the EP you expect them to be concerned with so they do not always need to review the entire EP in depth.

 ## When to Comment on an Enhancement Issue